ucb-bar/hammer/doc/Hammer-Use/Hooks.rst

 Extending Hammer with Hooks
 =======================================

+It is unlikely that using the default Hammer APIs alone will produce DRC- and LVS-clean designs with good QoR in advanced technology nodes if the design is sufficiently complex.
+To solve that, Hammer is extensible using *hooks*.
-Hammer's built-in APIs does not promise to be able to produce DRC & LVS clean, good QoR designs for complex designs in advanced technology nodes.
-Furthermore, Hammer is flexible and encourages power users to experiment with CAD tool commands to tweak aspects of their designs.
-To extend Hammer, you need to write *hooks*.
+These hooks also afford power users additional flexibility to experiment with CAD tool commands to tweak aspects of their designs.

 Hook Methods
 ------------